-This Overall Trial Report aims to summarise the QAR process, analyse its effectiveness, (benefits and limitations) and provide recommendations for future QARs both of similar and broader scope.
-As per the original CCSBT specification requirements this report includes:
+This report aims to summarise the QAR process, analyse its effectiveness, (benefits and limitations) and provide recommendations for future QARs both of similar and broader scope.

-- A detailed description of the methodology developed for the QAR with sufficient detail to enable the QARs to be repeatable with other Members, or with the same Members but for different CCSBT obligations; - A description of issues encountered during the trial (including benefits and limitations of the approach and methodology used in the trial) as a method for adoption by CCBST and Members for future QARs - Recommendations to CCSBT with respect to building on the credibility and international reputation of CCSBT as a responsible RFMO and for future QARs, including any improvements of the methodology with respect to building confidence among Members' with respect to their MCS systems(Section 6); - Recommendations to CCSBT and Members on areas where improvement would be beneficial for improved consistency with the CCSBT minimum requirements reviewed (Appendix 1- also contained in detail in each review); - A full developed procedure for Phase 2 QAR is presented (section 3) and Appendix 2 provides the Phase 1 procedure for completeness.
+As per the original CCSBT specification and requirements, this report includes:

-2 Phase 2 QAR methodology development
+- A detailed description of the methodology developed for the QAR with sufficient detail to enable the QARs to be repeatable with accuracy among Members, or with the same Members but for different CCSBT obligations; - A description of any issues encountered during the review (including benefits and limitations of the approach and methodology used in the trial) as a method for adoption by CCBST and Members for future QARs; - Recommendations to CCSBT with respect to building on the credibility and international reputation of CCSBT as a responsible RFMO and for future QARs, including any improvements of the methodology with respect to building confidence among Members' with respect to their MCS systems; - Recommendations to CCSBT and Members on areas where improvement would be beneficial for improved consistency with the CCSBT minimum requirements reviewed; - A full developed procedure for Phase 2 QAR is presented (Section 3); Annex 1 provides Phase 1 and Phase 2 procedures for completeness.

-2.1 Feasibility and deviations from methodology
+2 QAR methodology development

-The QAR now includes two separate phases.
+2.1 Feasibility and any deviations from methodology QARs now include two separate phases: